migace/image-viewer/README.md

 In `api/` directory of this project you should change name of .env-sample file to .env.
 There you should put your Unsplash API credentials.

-For demo, you can use my hosted service, please run app by `npm start`.
+For demo, you can use my hosted API service, please run app by `npm start`.
 In development mode you can use dev server - `npm run dev`.
 For details, please see `src/config.js`